rrtigga/GetDisciplined/README.md

 Block your most time-wasting apps in seconds and stay productive for hours!

 Say goodbye to procrastination.

 IT’S TIME TO GETDISCIPLINED!

 GetDisciplined is currently only available to Android.
 Confused?
 Here is our FAQ: http://www.rohittigga.com/getdisciplined.html

 ***ANY QUESTION, CONCERNS, OR SUGGESTIONS?***
-Shoot an email to GetDisciplinedApp@gmail.com and I’ll get back to you ASAP, so you can stay productive!
+Shoot an email to rrtigga@ucdavis.edu and I’ll get back to you ASAP, so you can stay productive!

 Want to be notified about upgrades and fixes?
 Follow and tweet us! @GetDisciplined at https://twitter.com/getdisciplined